C-Falcon/Magic8Ball/README.md

-# magic8Ball
+# Magic Pancake
- Ask the 8 ball what you should eat for breakfast!
+ Ask the Magic Pancake what you should eat for breakfast!